What’s the Best Cockapoo Harness?

 Harnesses have become an increasingly-popular option for dog owners around the world as more and more brands and types become available at more affordable prices.
 While it’s still common to see a dog being walked while wearing a traditional leather collar or choke lead (both of which also come in a wide variety of colours and designs – if you don’t believe me, have a swing by Instagram), harnesses are becoming a more established norm for dog walkers everywhere.
+But what are the best cockapoo harnesses?
+And does it make a difference?

 A harness typically fits around your pooch’s neck, chest and upper torso with at least two clips.
 They stay tight (but not too tight) to the body, spreading the force exerted by a lead across more of the dog’s person than a collar, which puts all the strain on the neck area.
 Harnesses are made from breathable material and often come equipped with multiple attachments for leads and seat belt-fittings, reflective patches and, in some cases, even ‘saddle-bags’ for carrying extra loads.